Who is it for?

 The Exempt Route (‘fast track’) course is available only for students who have completed the Advanced Diploma of the Chartered Insurance Institute within the last five years and who have gained their CII credits largely through CII examinations.

-Students are granted exemption from three core subjects: Insurance Law and Regulation, Risk Management, and Theory of Risk and Insurance Markets.
+Students are granted exemption from four core subjects: Theory of Risk and Insurance, Insurance Law and Regulation, General Insurance, Enterprise Risk Management.

 The course begins in January rather than September and runs for 8 months (full-time version) or 20 months (part-time version*).